abdfaizaan/mslearn-openai/Instructions/Labs/02-natural-combined.md

       if __name__ == '__main__':
           asyncio.run(main())
       ```

-1. To save the changes made to the file, right-click on the blank space in the file text editor and hit **Save**
+1. To save the changes made to the file, right-click on the blank space in the file text editor and hit **Save**.

    >**Note:** Make sure to indent the code by eliminating any extra white spaces after pasting it into the code editor.